chrisbroski/rest-examples/notes.md

     http://catinthehat.drsuess.com/thing/1?action=delete

-This violates constraints #1 ad #2 by mixing representation with identification.
-Did you hear about the guy that accused Google of deleting his stuff?
+This violates constraints /#1 and /#2 by mixing representation with identification.
+Did you hear about the guy that accused Google spider of deleting his stuff? http://thedailywtf.com/articles/The_Spider_of_Doom

-    http://thedailywtf.com/articles/The_Spider_of_Doom The URL should simply be:
+The URL should simply be:

     http://catinthehat.drsuess.com/thing/1

-The desire to get rid of Thing #1 should reside in the request header.
+The desire to get rid of Thing /#1 should reside in the request header.
 HTTP defines a few verbs to describe most types of resource alteration.
 Some common ones are:

 - GET – “Safe” - it should NEVER alter the resource.
-Has caching.
+Can use caching.
 - POST – Can have request body.
 - PUT – Like POST, but should be idempotent
 - DELETE